A dump leakage calorimeter to measure the flux of high-energy electrons and photons: Introduction

 \section{Introduction}

-Accurately measuring high fluxes of high-energy photons is a general experimental challenge.
+Accurately measuring high-flux, high-energy photons is a general experimental challenge.
 Such photon beams can originate from future experiments and facilities, such as the LUXE experiment that is planned at the Deutsches Elektronen-Synchrotron DESY in Hamburg, Germany~\cite{abramowicz_conceptual_2021, luxecollaboration_technical_2024}.
 LUXE aims to test quantum electrodynamics in the strong-field regime.
 The interaction of electron bunches from the European XFEL~\cite{abela_xfel_2006} with a high-intensity laser will produce pulses of ${\mathcal{O}\left(10^9\right)}$ photons with an energy spectrum of up to a few GeV.
 Similar photon sources could also be included in future circular or linear particle collider facilities such as the {FCC-ee} or LCF/CLIC/ILC, respectively~\cite{schulthess_new_2025}.
+These photon beams serve as key diagnostic tools for studying the strong-field quantum electrodynamics interaction and also offer promising opportunities as a probe in fixed-target experiments searching for new physics.

-These photon beams serve a key diagnostic tools for studying the strong-field quantum electrodynamics interaction and also offer promising opportunities as a probe in fixed-target experiments searching for new physics.
-The search for new phenomena beyond the standard model of particle physics through fixed-target or beam-dump experiments has recently regained particular interest.
+The measurement of high-energy photon fluxes is also relevant for fixed-target or beam-dump experiments searching for new phenomena beyond the standard model of particle physics.
 This is motivated by the absence of new physics signals at high-energy colliders and the theoretical expectation that weakly interacting particles, potential candidates for dark matter or mediators of hidden sectors, may be more effectively probed in high-intensity, low-background environments~\cite{beacham_physics_2020}.
-In these experiments, high-energy electrons or protons are dumped onto a solid target, where new long-lived particles can be produced and reconstructed via their decay products.
-Knowing the flux and properties of the beam impinging onto the target is critical.
+In these experiments, high-energy particles are dumped onto a solid target, where new long-lived particles can be produced and reconstructed via their decay products.
+Knowing the flux and properties of the beam impinging onto the target is critical for determining production rates and exclusion limits.
 Various options exist to measure the flux of charged particles~\cite{lensch_comparison_2023}.
+However, for high-energy photon beams, non-invasive flux measurements remain particularly challenging, motivating the approach presented in this work.

 Current diagnostic systems for high-flux, high-energy photon beams typically use a target to partially convert the photon beam into electron-positron pairs, which can then be measured using a magnetic dipole spectrometer~\cite{fleck_conceptual_2020, cavanagh_experimental_2023}.
 However, this method has the disadvantage of disturbing the photon beam.\footnote{Furthermore, it requires a dipole magnet, a carefully selected converter target which has to be stable during operation, and a sizable particle detector that covers the spatial spread after the magnet. }